hire-vladimir/SA-syslog_collection/README.md

 index = syslog_unclassified
 disabled = true
 ```
-* Ensure UF `outputs.conf` has *forceTimebasedAutoLB* set to true, this will ensure data will evenly distribute across all available indexers and does not stick to any particular one
+* Ensure UF `outputs.conf` has *forceTimebasedAutoLB* set to true, this will ensure data will evenly distribute across all available indexers and does not stick to any particular one.
+For high syslog throughput scenarios, it is often necessary to also adjust *autoLBFrequency* to a lower value to ensure more frequent indexer switch; additionally, it might be necessary to adjust *parallelIngestionPipelines* in `server.conf` to improve data distribution on indexers.

+For deployments utilizing Splunk 6.6 and above, consider use of *autoLBVolume* setting.
 ```
 [tcpout]
 forceTimebasedAutoLB = true
+autoLBFrequency = 10

 ```
 * Ensure UF `limits.conf` is not being throttled to ensure minimal latency
 ```